 Now let’s see how to apply the Analyze Data tool to perform a data analysis case study.
 But first, get introduced to our dataset that represents some categories’ yearly sales and profits of a company.

-Read More: How to Analyze Sales Data in Excel (10 Easy Ways)
+Read More: How to Install Data Analysis in Excel

 With Default Analyze Data Option